snowdrop/control-gavs-starter/README.md

   [INFO] ------------------------------------------------------------------------
   ```

-  and control that this file has been generated locally under the following folder `./generated/gavs.txt`
+  and control that this file has been generated locally `./generated/gavs.txt`
-  and if it includes GAVs to be excluded
+  and that it includes GAVs to be excluded or not

   e.g